vankessel/vankessel.github.io/_drafts/visualizing-complex-functions.md

 This is beautiful and one of my favourites.
 Poles merge from the top and bottom, only to immediately split again forming a colourful symmetric wave.
 Cosine is similar but shifted horizontally.

+### Hyperbolic Sine

+{% include image.html url="/assets/images/visualizing-complex-functions/sinh(z).png" desc="Hyperbolic sine of z." %}

+#### Video Here

+I have never really understood the relationship between the hyperbolic trigonometric functions and the regular ones, but this makes it more clear.
+It is similar to sine except for being periodic along the imaginary axis instead of the real axis.
+And the hues emerging from each pole bend to be horizontal instead of vertical.

 ### Arcsine

 {% include image.html url="/assets/images/visualizing-complex-functions/asin(z).png" desc="Arcsine of z." %}